 Renewable ethanol is a versatile product and our industry is a vital asset in Europe’s quest to decarbonise transport, boost growth and jobs, and achieve greater resource efficiency by utilising a range of feedstocks, such as waste and residues.

-European ethanol plants are true biorefineries, converting multiple inputs into multiple outputs, not limited to renewable ethanol and animal feed.
+European ethanol plants are true biorefineries, converting multiple inputs into multiple outputs, not limited to renewable ethanol, but also including the production of much-needed GMO-free animal feed and biogenic carbon dioxide.
 The sector is also constantly innovating at different stages of the conversion processes.
 For example, new enzymes and yeasts have been developed in order to maximize the amount of ethanol produced from the feedstock used, improving resource efficiency.
 New outputs have also been developed, such as oil extracted from maize and wheat.

 Similarly, the spread of best practice and constant innovation allow for the minimisation of waste.
 In many cases our plants pursue closed-loop production systems using, for example, waste biomass to generate green electricity and heat for direct use in ethanol production plants.
 Water use is also is kept to a minimum, recycled and/or treated before discharge.